Ricardo-EE/candidate-coding-test/README.md

 Ricardo has a contract for gathering this information across the UK and we have a simple portal where people can log in and report that their facility has produced these emissions today.

+## Symfony Framework
+This project has already been set-up for you, including a MariaDB database and appropriate doctrine configuration, as well as all the necessary `composer` dependencies required to complete the task.

 ## Docker
 This project can be automatically started as a Docker Container, just run: `docker-compose up -d` and visit the URL: http://localhost:8080.
 It is expected that your submission will work with the supplied Docker set-up in this project.